electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Fast Payments

 ECA transactions are received in the recipient’s wallet almost instantly and the ECA received is spendable as soon as the transaction is confirmed in the blockchain.
 The confirmation process requires less than five minutes.
-After the upcoming hard fork, confirmations will process in 90 seconds or less.
+After the upcoming hard fork, confirmations will require 90 seconds or less.

 ## Transaction Fees Approaching Zero